 Fiddle-leaf fig plant

 The Fiddle-leaf Fig, or Ficus lyrata for us nursery folk, is a houseplant that has risen in popularity over the last few years.
-It’s tree-like form, sculptural habit, and large, waxy, violin-shaped leaves have made it a popular houseplant for indoor gardeners and a trendy topic for design blogs and articles.
+Its tree-like form, sculptural habit, and large, waxy, violin-shaped leaves have made it a popular houseplant for indoor gardeners and interior design enthusiasts alike.
 Despite the high praise, Fiddle-leaf Figs can be a bit temperamental for the uninitiated.
 However, it’s not as hard to care for them as you think.
 Just follow the guidelines listed below, and you can enjoy the beauty of a Fiddle-leaf Fig without the downsides.

-One of the critical mistakes most owners of Fiddle-leaf Figs make is overwatering.
-Fiddle-leaf Figs, like many other members of the Ficus family, must be allowed to dry out to some extent between waterings.
-If the soil stays consistently moist, you’ll notice browning along the edges of the leaves, an unpleasant, musty smell near the base, and even leaf drop.
-To avoid this, only water when the top three to four inches of the soil is dry, and allow for water to drain completely through the pot to prevent oversaturation.
-Also, remember that Fiddle-leaf Figs are native to the jungles of West Africa, so make sure you’re watering with water that is lukewarm to help avoid shock.
+One of the most common mistakes Fiddle-leaf Fig owners make is overwatering.
+Like many plants in the Ficus family, Fiddle-leaf Figs need to dry out somewhat between waterings.
+If the soil remains too moist, you’ll start to see browning along the leaf edges, a musty smell near the base, and even leaf drop.
+To prevent this, only water when the top 3–4 inches of soil are dry, and ensure water drains fully from the pot to avoid oversaturation.
+Keep in mind that fiddle-leaf Figs are native to the jungles of West Africa, so watering with lukewarm water helps prevent shock.

-Unfortunately, those with pets may want to avoid having a Fiddle-leaf Fig in their home.
-Fiddle-leaf Figs can cause irritation and digestive discomfort to pets who have ingested any material from the plant.
+Unfortunately, those with pets may want to avoid having a Fiddle-leaf Fig in their home as they can cause irritation and digestive discomfort to pets who have ingested any material from the plant.

 1. This was inertesting.
 I have an indoor palm tree.
 The leaves are getting brown spots on them.
 Am I watering too much?